top of page

 • Encourage Participation

-Use interactive methods like group discussions, role-playing, and hands-on exercises to keep learners involved.
+Use interactive methods such as group discussions, role-playing, and hands-on exercises to keep learners engaged.

 • Follow Up